-Every department from sales to operations needs a dashboard, and dashboards are especially helpful when it comes to marketing.
-Between about a dozen online channels to consider (plus offline marketing efforts), there are countless elements that go into creating and sustaining a healthy marketing ecosystem.
+Every department from sales to operations needs a dashboard, and dashboards are especially helpful for marketing.
+Between about a dozen online channels to consider (plus offline marketing efforts), numerous elements go into creating and sustaining a healthy marketing ecosystem.

 A KPI dashboard helps marketers and business executives identify what's going on with the elements of their marketing strategy that matter most, where to make changes if things start to go awry, and how to identify opportunities for new initiatives that can spur even greater success.